keathmilligan/keathmilligan.github.io/_posts/2022-03-09-obsidian-plugin-cross-platform-testing.md

 #### Windows (PowerShell)

-> To create symbolic links with PowerShell, you may need to enable Windows [Developer Mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).
+> If you get a permissions error when attempting to to create a symbolic link in PowerShell, you will need to enable Windows [Developer Mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).
 TLDR: Go to **Settings > Update & Security > For developers** and turn on "Developer Mode".

 ```powershell
 New-Item -ItemType SymbolicLink -Path "$PWD\main.js" -Target "path\to\workspace\main.js"